-The letter to Penn President Amy Gutmann, Chair of the Board of Trustees David Cohen and the rest of the trustees.
+The letter was addressed to Penn President Amy Gutmann, Chair of the Board of Trustees David Cohen and the rest of the trustees.

-In the letter, FFP also asked for the trustees to provide the “logical analysis” used to justify the board’s decision in September 2016 to reject to divest.
-FFP later staged in College Hall in support of divestment, but no agreement was reached.
+In the letter, FFP also asked for the trustees to provide the “logical analysis” used to justify the board’s decision in September 2016 to reject the group’s proposal to divest.
+FFP later staged a four-day sit-in in College Hall in support of divestment, but no agreement was reached.

-Earlier on Monday, Penn to reaffirm participation in the American Campuses Act on Climate pledge, an agreement signed alongside 318 other colleges and universities in 2015.
+Earlier on Monday, Penn announced its commitment to reaffirm participation in the American Campuses Act on Climate pledge, an agreement signed alongside 318 other colleges and universities in 2015.